luciopaiva/timelapse-toolkit/README.md

     node elapsed <path-to-timelapse-files>

 Calculates how much time was spent doing the art.
 Needs files to be prefixed with zeros, otherwise they will be incorrectly sorted.

+## one-every.js

+    node elapsed <path-to-timelapse-files> <x>

+Sometimes you just have too many snapshots.
+This script allows you to keep one out of every `x` snapshots.
+Files will be deleted, holes need to be fixed with `fix-holes.js`.